 Regulations: VDHP is charged to fulfill our responsibilities under the Vermont State Historic Preservation Act and the National Historic Preservation Act to identify, preserve, and interpret historic resources on behalf of the citizens of the state and promoting them as significant components of our communities.
 This is achieved, in part, by the regulatory review and comment process for projects involving federal or state funding, licenses or permits.

-When do I need a Historic Preservation Project Review to receive a permit in Vermont? click here
+When do I need a Historic Preservation Project Review in Vermont? click here

 VDHP reviews and comments on projects under four regulations: